mujdat/nuxt-use-prismic-api/README.md

 }
 ```

-The `data` property is the dynamic variable that is exported by the `usePrismicApi()` function.
+The `data` property is the dynamic variable that is exported by the `usePrismicAPI()` function.
 Basically, the exported constant can be named by the user.
 Queries return an array of objects and the value of the data property is used as a prefix for **Pagination**, **Loading** and **Error** objects as well as **RefetchData** function.
 Let's take look at an example query below.

 ```js
 const {